cogentcore/core/README.md

 ## Platforms / oswin

-* advertise Noto fonts: https://www.google.com/get/noto/, use this and Liberation as fallbacks on linux
+* advertise Noto fonts: https://www.google.com/get/noto/, use this and Liberation as fallbacks on linux -- also https://ss64.com/fonts.html

 * update keymaps for each platform